 Legend has it that when Campus saw the native fig trees with a distinctive beard-like feature, he dubbed the island ‘Los Barbados‘; Portuguese for ‘The bearded ones.’

 1492: Spanish Invasion

-In 1492 the Spanish were said to have first officially discovered Barbados, as the declining Amerindian population had rendered the island as ‘uninhabited.’
+In 1492 the Spanish were said to have first officially discovered Barbados, as the declining Amerindian population had rendered the island ‘uninhabited.’

 Despite the skilled warfare of the Caribs, the Spanish wiped out this local population; either by capturing the Caribs and transporting them to Spain as slaves, the Caribs fleeing to nearby islands, or Caribs dying due to European diseases brought over by the Spanish.

 Despite the Spanish successfully taking control of the island, they soon abandoned Barbados to take over larger Caribbean islands, leaving Barbados uninhabited once more.

 1625: English Landing

-On 4th May 1625, Captain John Powell landed an English ship on the now deserted shores of Barbados.
+On 4th May 1625, Captain John Powell landed an English ship on Barbados’ now deserted shores.
 In fact, this landing is said to have been a navigational error, when the crew sailed off course on a journey from Brazil to England and ended up in Barbados.
 Nevertheless, Powell claimed the island in the name of King James 1st of England.

 1627: First Settlement

 The first British settlers arrived in Barbados on 17th February 1627, brought over by Captain Henry Powell (John’s brother).
 It consisted of 80 English settlers and 10 kidnapped Irish and English workers.
-They named the settlement ‘Jamestown’ (now Holetown), and over the next decade, Barbados was divided up amongst the wealthy gentry of England, who had the finances and connections to manage and develop the land.
+They named the settlement ‘Jamestown’ (now Holetown).
+Over the next decade, Barbados was divided up amongst England’s wealthy gentry, who had the finances and connections to manage and develop the land.

 Did you know?
 Although the Portuguese and the Spanish had visited Barbados earlier, England was the first European nation to establish a lasting settlement on the island, becoming known as the ‘first settlers.’

 1639: House Of Assembly